data-apis/scipy-2023-presentation/paper.rst

    :figclass: wt
    :scale: 46%

-   Benchmarks demonstrating performance implications for array consuming libraries.
-All benchmarks were run on an Intel i9-9900K and NVIDIA RTX 2080.
+   Benchmarks measuring performance implications of adoption in array-consuming libraries.
+Displayed timings are relative to NumPy.
+All benchmarks were run on Intel i9-9900K and NVIDIA RTX 2080 hardware. **a)** Fitting a linear discriminant analysis (LDA) model. **b)** Predicting class labels using LDA. **c)** Estimating power spectral density using Welch's method and library-specific optimizations. **d)** Same as **c**, but using a strictly portable implementation.

+..
+TODO (athan): remove once text body is updated to included benchmark info

-   Average timings for scikit-learn's `LinearDiscriminantAnalysis` `fit()` and `predict()` on a random classification with 400,000 samples and 300 features, and `scipy.signal.welch()` on 50,000,000 data points.
-Times compare the averages from NumPy to Torch CPU, Torch GPU, and CuPy backends.
+..
+Average timings for scikit-learn's `LinearDiscriminantAnalysis` `fit()` and
+.. `predict()` on a random classification with 400,000 samples and 300
+.. features, and `scipy.signal.welch()` on 50,000,000 data points.
+Times
+.. compare the averages from NumPy to Torch CPU, Torch GPU, and CuPy backends.
-   The SciPy timings additionally compare a strictly portable implementation and an implementation with library-specific performance optimizations.
+..
+The SciPy timings additionally compare a strictly portable implementation
+.. and an implementation with library-specific performance optimizations.
+..
 Benchmarks were run on an Intel i9-9900K and NVIDIA RTX 2080.

 ..
 TODO (athan): reframe discussion below as "We worked with the maintainers of sklearn to assess the real-world performance impact of specification adoption."